Russ Morgan: Radio work

 Morgan's biggest success came when he was offered the position of musical director for Detroit radio station WXYZ.
 His show, Music in the Morgan Manner, became one of the most popular radio shows.
 At one time during his radio run, he was directing nine commercial programs.
 While in Detroit, he did arranging for the Detroit 102 piece Symphony Orchestra.

 In the early 1930s, Morgan was in an automobile accident that almost ended his career.
 After several months in the hospital, he started again in New York City as an arranger for the George White Scandals, the Cotton Club Revue, and the Capitol Theatre.
 When not arranging for the Broadway shows, Morgan worked as a pianist or trombonist with orchestras led by Phil Spitalny, Eddie Gilligan, Ted Fio Rito, and Freddy Martin.

 Russ Morgan joined the Freddy Martin Orchestra in 1934 as a pianist but worked chiefly as a trombonist and arranger with the band.
 While with Martin's orchestra, he was music director at Brunswick in New York, where he met Shirley Gray, whom he married in 1939.

 He hosted The Russ Morgan Show on the Mutual Broadcasting System beginning in September 1949.
 Originating from San Francisco, the show featured Morgan "as master of ceremonies of a program built around guest entertainers."

 Mid-career

-While at Brunswick, Morgan met Rudy Vallee, who was impressed with his ability.
-Vallee insisted he form an orchestra of his own.
+While at Brunswick, Morgan met Rudy Vallée, who was impressed with his ability.
+Vallée insisted he form an orchestra of his own.
 He then invited Morgan to appear as a guest on his popular Fleishman Yeast radio show.
-Vallee was instrumental in getting Morgan his first engagement in New York City, along with his own orchestra, at the Biltmore Hotel in February 1936.
+Vallée was instrumental in getting Morgan his first engagement in New York City, along with his own orchestra, at the Biltmore Hotel in February 1936.
 This first engagement was indicative of the audience's reaction to Morgan's appearances.
 He started with a four-week contract.
 The contract was extended, and Morgan remained at the hotel for two years.
 During the next few years, he was music director for the Rinso-Lifebuoy Show on NBC for thirty-nine weeks and the Philip Morris radio series on NBC and CBS for two years.